Student self-assessment of SEL competences and key mental health indicators

 - Describe how positive social emotional health and negative social emotional stress are related.

-- List reasons why it is likely that we would miss students with significant levels of emotional behavioural concerns when assessing only one SEL skill.
+- List reasons why it is likely that we would miss students with significant levels of emotional behavioral concerns when assessing only one SEL skill.

 - Identification of SEL Strengths, Skills, and Behaviours